xolox/python-qpass/README.rst

    "``-p``, ``--password-store=DIRECTORY``","Search the password store in ``DIRECTORY``.
 If this option isn't given the password store is located using the ``$PASSWORD_STORE_DIR`` environment variable.
-If that environment variable isn't set the directory ~/.password-store is used."
+If that environment variable isn't set the directory ~/.password-store is used.

+   You can use the ``-p``, ``--password-store`` option multiple times to search multiple password stores as if they were one."
    "``-v``, ``--verbose``",Increase logging verbosity (can be repeated).
    "``-q``, ``--quiet``",Decrease logging verbosity (can be repeated).
    "``-h``, ``--help``",Show this message and exit.